UpThemes/wp-pjax/README.md

 ---

+### Installation

+From the command line:

+- `cd` to your plugins directory
+- `git clone git@github.com:matthewsimo/wp-pjax.git`
+- Load your Plugins panel in wp-admin & active your new plugin.

+You could alternatively download the .zip that github provides and drop that into your plugins directory.
+And activate it as normal.

+---

 #### Usage

 After installing the plugin, all you have to do is activate it run it at default settings.